1925 Seanad election: Counting

 The ballots were initially collected to one centre within each Dáil constituency to count and sort the first-preference votes.
 This took almost a week.
 On 25 September, the ballots were sent to Dublin, the totals checked centrally, and redistribution of transfers begun.
 Initially there were 10 count officials, rising to 40 by the end.
 On 5 October, the first candidate was returned, on the 45th count.
 Counting continued until 19 October.

 Harold Gosnell said that there was more news coverage of the count than of the preceding campaign: "the counting of the ballots under [STV] applied on a national scale attracts wide attention, and the results are sure to reflect the opinions (or lack of them) manifested by the electors".

 Details

 Although the election was national, many of the candidates relied on local support: 23 gained more than half their first preferences from their own constituency.
-Almost 12% (37,714) of valid ballots were exhausted (supported no successful candidate).
+Thus, STV proved itself both able to elect those with local support and those with thinly-spread dispersed support.

+About 12% (37,714) of valid ballots were exhausted, found to be non-transferable when eligible for transfer.
+(One or more of the preferences marked on the ballots may have been elected, just without the help of that particular vote).
+Less than 3 percent of the ballots cast were spoiled..

+About 260,000 of the 315,000 votes cast were used in the end to elect the 19 winners, an 85 percent rate of effective votes.

-Candidates of the two parties contesting the election, Labour and the Farmers', did relatively well.
+Candidates of the two parties contesting the election, the Labour Party and the Farmers' Party, did relatively well.
 Some interest groups also did well – vintners, ex-servicemen.
-Others did not — doctors, academics, women, and especially Irish language revivalists: all four candidates supported by the Gaelic League lost, including outgoing senator and future president Douglas Hyde.
+Others did not — doctors, academics, women, and especially Irish language revivalists: all four candidates supported by the Gaelic League lost, including outgoing Senator and future president Douglas Hyde.
+The Irish Times (Sept.
+24, 1925) reported that licensed liquor dealers, ex-soldiers, farmers, doctors and businessmen received their due in the election.

-Ex-Unionist candidates did not fare well, even though the original design of the Seanad was intended in part to provide enhanced representation for the unionist minority.
+Ex-Unionist candidates did not fare well, even though the original design of the Seanad was intended in part to provide enhanced representation for the Unionist minority.

+The quota (the amount guaranteed to secure election) was 15,286.

+Thirteen were elected at the end, when the field of candidates was thinned to the number of remaining open seats in the 65th count, some of them were elected with less than the quota.